 Driving an LED through PWM actually is not difficult....higher duty cycle will produce higher intensity and vice versa, that's the basic principle behind it.

-First let's learn about a 12V LED PWM controller circuit, later at the concluding section of the article we'll see how the same may be implemented using 5V supply and a mosfet.
+First let's learn about a 12V PWM LED light controller circuit, later at the concluding section of the article we'll see how the same may be implemented using 5V supply and a mosfet.

-The following circuit idea shows a simple PWM controller circuit using IC 555 which can be used for controlling LED intensities from 0 to maximum digitally.
+The following circuit idea shows a simple PWM controller circuit using IC 555 which can be used for controlling or dimming ready made commercial 12V LED strip lights.
+The dimming control can be right from 0 to maximum.

 In the image above, the supply is acquired from an SMPS unit which applied to the PWM circuit through a LM338 current controller circuit stage.